rollybueno/opensource-media-connect/readme.txt

 Currently, the plugin only supports images.
 More media types will be added in future updates.

 = Does this plugin track users? =
-No, this plugin does not track users or collect any personal data except storing the Client ID and Client Secret, that will be used to generate API Token, to be used to handle media search.
+No, this plugin does not track users or collect any personal data beyond the information listed on the **EXTERNAL SEVICES** section above.

 == Changelog ==